News •

 Health, welfare, and housing

 Since independence Mauritius has developed a substantial social welfare system that provides free basic health services to the entire population.
-Care is provided through a network of hospitals, dispensaries, family-planning facilities, and social welfare centres.
+Care is provided through a network of hospitals, dispensaries, family-planning facilities, and social welfare centers.
 Old age pensions, family allowances, and other measures for social protection are also provided.
 Overcrowding is prevalent in urban areas, and the government provides loans to local authorities for urban housing schemes.

 Education